norlab-ulaval/libpointmatcher_ros/README.md

 # libpointmatcher_ros
-A bridge node between libpointmatcher and ROS
+A bridge between libpointmatcher and ROS